 It is important to trust your instincts and permit yourself to sit with all the possible options after finding out your beloved dog has cancer.
 Choose the best plan for your dog’s well-being and self-care, which may mean not treating dog cancer at all.
-That choice is okay!
+That choice is OK!

 Key Takeaways